patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## A List of Additional  Good Points

-There's a raft of features: `Good Points AAAA-OOOO:`
+There's a raft of features: `Good Points 13-21:`

 Logo like Sprite Primitives, Code Blocks, Message Passing, Composable Mathematical Operations, Sprite Cloning, Entry Prompts, Text Messages, Pen operations, Sound.
 The latter are in my personal order of appreciation.
 A feature worth mentioning is _Message Passing_ , which allows broadcasts of user defined messages to all items on a stage